Heart Rate Monitor Training: The Karvonen Method

 Zone 3: Tempo/Threshold Running

-You'll breathe harder here, but you should still feel controlled.
+You'll breathe harder here, but you'll still feel controlled.
 This is "comfortably hard" effort — you're working, but not gasping for air.
 You can find more detailed guidance in the tempo running article.

 Zone 4: VO2 Max Intervals

-Zone 4 is for your intervals.
-This is hard interval running territory.
-You're working at 5K pace or faster, building your body's ability to use oxygen efficiently.
+Zone 4 is hard interval running territory.
+You're working at 5K pace or faster.

 These sessions hurt, but they're incredibly effective for improving your speed and race performance.
 Typical workouts include 3-8 minute intervals in this zone.